-TRANSDEF, the creator of this site, put forward a potential solution back in 2004 that demonstrated promising results.
+TRANSDEF, the creator of this site, put forward a potential solution in 2004 that demonstrated promising results.
 When MTC evaluated the environmental impacts of the plan we posed, MTC determined that it had lower overall impacts than the plan it adopted.
 The TRANSDEF Smart Growth plan offered more benefits.
 When supporters of Regional Measure 3 claim that “We have to move forward with these strategies–they are the only thing that works” you now know they are wrong.

 TagsARB, Autonomous vehicles, BAAQMD, BART, Caltrain, Caltrans, Cap & Trade, Capitol Corridor, Carbon Tax, Central Subway, CEQA, Climate Science, Congestion, Contra Costa, CTC, Dumbarton, Europe, Federal, Guy Span, Highway Widening, HOT, HOV, HSR Litigation, Induced Demand, Legislature, Marin, Muni, Oakland, Parking, Preemption, Press, RM3, RTP, Sacramento, San Joaquin, Smart Growth, SNCF-French Railways, Sonoma, STA, STB, Taxes, TRAC, VTA,